Sicofonia/ShinyMotors/README.md

 App along with the simulator), UI (it only tests the UI of the app, using mocks as explained in [here](https://uk.mathworks.com/help/matlab/matlab_prog/write-tests-that-use-app-testing-and-mocking-frameworks.html)), and Unit tests (for testing individual classes).
+Prior running the tests, ensure that the project folder has been added to MATLAB's path.
+You can do this by opening up the dialog from "Home -> Set Path" tab.
+See this [link](https://uk.mathworks.com/help/matlab/matlab_prog/resolve-error-undefined-function-or-variable.html) for more info.
 To run all tests execute the command `TestRunner.runAll()`.
 (Ensure you have the root, Model and Tests folders added to the MATLAB path variable for tests to run successfully).